Creatiwity/witycms-doc/custom_template.md

 # Custom template

-WTemplate is the template engine used by WityCMS.
+WTemplate is the template engine used by wityCMS.
 If you want to modify the theme you need to respect all the restriction imposed by WTemplate.

 For each application page you want to customize you need to create a new file with this specification :